top of page

 For more information on SPACE, please visit: https://www.spacetreatment.net/about-space

 We run a new iteration of the SPACE group approximately every 8-10 weeks.
 A group runs for 8 weeks total.
-See below for the schedule of groups.

 Please complete our Group Inquiry Form here if you are interested in participating.